Tour Du Mont Blanc Guided Trail

 Read more reviews from feefo

 We're sorry, there are no dates available for this holiday at the moment.
 Please check out our other tours and breaks or call our team on 0345 470 8558 to be notified of new dates as soon as they become available.

 - 10 nights’ Full Board* accommodation

 - The services of an IML qualified and experienced walking leader

 - Transport as required on walking days

 - Luggage transport**

-*with the exception of the picnic lunch and evening meal on your free day in Courmayeur.
-On this day you can explore independently and choose where you wish eat in the resort.
+*with the exception of the picnic lunch on the free day in La Palud (Courmayeur) and 2 evening meals in La Palud (Courmayeur).
+On these occasions you can chose to eat with the Mountain Leader or explore independently and choose where you wish eat in the resort.